 - Types of Marketing Decisions

 The marketing information system is presently used by all kinds of organizations to attain a competitive edge and success in their business.

 Let us now understand its multiple features to grab a clear understanding of the concept:

-- Applicable at All Levels of Management: Every manager uses the marketing information system to decide marketing strategies, plans, policies and procedures which are prepared at all managerial levels.
+Applicable at All Levels of Management: Every manager uses the marketing information system to decide marketing strategies, plans, policies and procedures prepared at all managerial levels.

 Components of Marketing Information System

-The marketing information system integrates data collection, processing, analysis, and reporting for streamlining marketing activities using the four major techniques or components.
-These components function within a framework of the marketing decisions and communication.
+The marketing information system integrates data collection, processing, analysis, and reporting for streamlining marketing activities using the four primary techniques or components.
+These components function within a framework of marketing decisions and communication.
 The following image represents its functioning:

 Internal Reporting System